Smuggs Ice Bash

 Saturday Base Camp Bash & Guest Speakers

 An evening of community, guest speaker presentations, and stoke in celebration of ice climbing.
 Meet other climbers, check out our event sponsors, and get inspired by unique conversations and exciting guest presenters.
-A cash Raffle to benefit CRAG-VT will take place during the evening presentations.
+A cash Raffle to benefit CRAG-VT will take place during the evening presentations, bring cash for additional raffle tickets.

 • Beverages provided by our gracious sponsors